Canadian Immigration Law Firm Toronto Immigration Lawyer

 Contact Canadian Business Immigration Lawyer in Toronto >

-InterJurisconsult law firm has successfully represented business people, business corporations/companies, international organisations/not-for-profit organisations/non-profit organisations/non-governmental organisations(NGOs)/religious groups/charitable organizations/, and partnerships in their Canadian immigration matters.
-We assist business corporations and other organisations in their employee relocations to any part of Canada, and we also assist individual business persons in their temporary or permanent relocation to any part of Canada.
+InterJurisconsult law firm has successfully represented business people, business corporations/companies, international organisations/not-for-profit organisations/non-profit organisations/non-governmental organisations(NGOs)/religious groups/charitable organizations, and partnerships in their Canadian immigration matters.
+We assist business corporations and other organisations in their employee relocations to any part of Canada, and we also assist individual business persons in their temporary and permanent relocation to any part of Canada.
 Our firm handles all Canadian immigration matters, and we cooperate with other Canadian professionals providing corporate, commercial, real estate, accounting and other professional services.
 In addition, we cooperate with foreign professionals to provide our clients with Global immigration services and other professional services.

 • Work Permits (for Temporary Work in Canada)